ocademy-ai/machine-learning/STYLE_GUIDE.md

 ## Emoji

-Emojis should be on the right place, with consistency, coherence and uniformity.
+Emojis should be put on the right place, used with consistency, coherence and uniformity.

 The list of all emojis can be found here:
 - [HTML](https://www.quackit.com/character_sets/emoji/emoji_v3.0/unicode_emoji_v3.0_characters_all.cfm)